A-Jay Leitch-Smith: Morecambe

 On 8 August 2018, Leitch-Smith signed a one-year contract with League Two side Morecambe; manager Jim Bentley stated that he had "tried to sign him a couple of years ago."
 He scored six goals in 29 appearances for the "Shrimps" in the 2018–19 season, having missed the second half of the campaign with a hamstring tear.
 Despite only scoring six goals and missing half the season he ended the campaign as the club's top-scorer and went on to sign a new two-year contract at the Globe Arena.
-However he was restricted to just eight league starts in the 2019–20 season before football was suspended in March due to the COVID-19 pandemic in England.
+However, he was restricted to just eight league starts in the 2019–20 season before football was suspended in March due to the COVID-19 pandemic in England.
 He played just seven times in the 2020–21 promotion season, scoring one goal, and was released at the end of his contract.

 Non-League

 On 7 August 2021, Leitch-Smith joined National League side Altrincham.
 He said that the attractive football played at Moss Lane reminded him of his time at Crewe.
 He made just four starts during the 2021–22 season, though made a further 15 substitute appearances and scored four goals, claiming one assist.

 In July 2022, Leitch-Smith returned to his native Cheshire to join Northern Premier League Premier Division side Nantwich Town.
-He scored two goals in sixteen games for the "Dabbers".
+He scored two goals in 16 games for the "Dabbers".
 In November 2022, Leitch-Smith signed for league rivals Warrington Rylands.
+He joined Hyde United on loan in March 2023.
+He scored one goal in five games for Hyde.

+Leitch-Smith returned to Nantwich Town on 11 August 2023, and made 11 appearances during the early part of the 2023–24 season, scoring four goals, before leaving to join Stafford Rangers.
+He left the field injured as Stafford lost 1–0 to Ashton United at Marston Road as relegation from the Northern Premier League Premier Division was confirmed.
+He switched to divisional rivals Hanley Town in October 2024.
+He featured 20 times in the 2024–25 campaign, scoring two goals, as the club suffered relegation.